 Anyone who uses the service must first agree to the disclaimer, which can be read again here.

 The field of Artificial Intelligence (AI) can be traced back to the 1950s where the term was coined at a research conference.
-Initially the techniques used involved a rules based approach to reason and solve problems.
-These Symbolic AI methods dominated through the 1960s and 1970s and are still used in many expert systems today.
+Initially

 As an example, turfy mixed routes consider the following rules: